The Great Conjunction Is Almost Here, & It Will Change Everything

 Whatever venture you launch, though, is not something to start frivolously, she explains.
 "It’s something that you actually want to commit to and you’re willing to put your effort, your talents, your time, and your energy behind.
 It’s something that you take seriously," she says.
 This is a moment that you can use to make your mark.
 "Whatever feels long-lasting for you, or has the ability to be long-lasting, this is the astrology to initiate something in the world regarding that thing."

-Maybe you want to write a book, start a new career, or, heck, run for office.
+Maybe you want to write a book, start a new career, run for office, or launch an app like Nicholas.
 Whatever it is, now is the time to put those dreams into action and set the tone for this upcoming cycle.
 What're you waiting for?